blindrelay/blindrelayclient/README.md

 2. The group AES 256 encryption key is randomly generated (using CSRNG) and group member invitees get invited by a SignalR and/or an email (optional) invitation.
 3. Upon acceptance, group members receive the AES key via the member's RSA 4096 public key.

 After a group is created, files can be published to the group.
+Generally, 5 gig and smaller files have been tested, but there isn't any reason much larger files won't work.

 The steps in group file publishing are:
 1. Select one or more files to publish.
 2. File gets AES 256 encrypted and HMACSHA256 signed (on publisher's device) with the group AES key in the CryptoBuffer format (see below).
 3. Encrypted file payload gets placed in an Azure blob and group subscriber records are recorded in Cosmos DB.